dwgyalpo/Dawa-W-Gyalpo-Portfolio/README.md

 ![](/Images/Homework%205.png)

 # Homework 6
-•	Created a visualization with at least two continuous scale variables and a categorical variable for grouping.
-It displays the association in some manner that allows the viewers to see if association between the continuous variables differs across the categorical groups.
+•	Created a visualization with at least two continuous scale variables (Age and Maximum heart rate) and a categorical variable (Heart disease for grouping.
+It displays association between age and maximum heart rate across the heart disease patient.

 ![](/Images/Homework%206.png)